An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Some urban stretches have decayed greatly in 50+ years since 66 was bypassed.
 Abandoned motels, Gas-n-GONERS, and rusting neon mean you must be aware of your surroundings, especially after dark.

 In St. Louis, alignments of 66 are various, confusing, and not very interesting.
+There's high crime as well.
 Urban St. Louis can simply be avoided, except for perhaps the Gateway Arch downtown and a dessert at Ted Drewes--both in okay areas.

 At the (Old) Chain of Rocks and McKinley Bridges, park only in free provided lots on the IL side.
+Car break-ins have been common on the MO side.
 Chain of Rocks is closed to traffic and can be lonely in off-hours, including weekday mornings.
 (McKinley carries traffic.)

 Tulsa and Albuquerque are big enough to have blight along scattered parts of 66.
 In and around Los Angeles, 66 goes through areas ranging from okay to posh.

-Lock your vehicle with windows completely up.
-Don't look like a tourist--hide camera cases, purses, luggage etc. in the trunk.
+Always lock your vehicle with windows completely up.
+Hide camera cases, purses, luggage etc. in the trunk.
 Don't park in poorly-lit areas.
 You can be victimized outside a nice restaurant, or in the parking lot of an upscale motel.

 Prostitution is illegal in the US except in parts of Nevada (which is not on Route 66).